ONLYOFFICE/core/DesktopEditor/doctrenderer/samples/README.md

 Generated files will be located in the `out` directory inside of the corresponding test folders.

 ## Running C++ samples

+If Document Builder is not installed in `C:/Program Files/ONLYOFFICE/DocumentBuilder`, for every C++ sample you should change the `workDir` variable at the beginning of *main.cpp* to actual location of Document Builder directory.

 ### Visual Studio

 > **NOTE:** Only available on Windows